New York authorities file hate-crime charges in attack on Asian American woman

 The person, who spoke on the condition of anonymity because of the sensitive nature of the events, also said he has been present for frequent visits to his residence at a hotel for the homeless.

-Vance told reporters that his office would ask the judge to deny bail.
+Legal Aid Society lawyers representing Elliot reserved their bail argument at the court appearance.
+The organization released a statement asking the public “to reserve judgment until all the facts are presented in court.”

+“As with every client we represent, he will have unfettered access to our legal resources and expertise,” the statement said.
+“We are fully reviewing this case and will have additional comments in the coming days and weeks.”

-“Obviously, we need to stop these types of incidents of violence,” said Cynthia Choi, co-executive director of the San Francisco-based Chinese for Affirmative Action.
+“Obviously, we need to stop these types of incidents of violence,” said Cynthia Choi, co-executive director of the San Francisco-based Chinese for Affirmative Action civil rights group.
 “The question for the Asian American community and the movement in the wake of the Biden administration’s action is, ‘Where do we put our efforts right now?’
 I think there has been an overemphasis on, ‘Is this a hate crime or is this not a hate crime?’
 It speaks to the racial trauma that for a century and more there has been a sense we have not had justice.”

 Amid national attention on bias crimes, Asian American leaders struggle over where to take their movement